ceciivanov/platform-go-challenge/README.md

 ### Examples

 The following examples demonstrate how to interact with the API using `curl` commands.
-The examples are provided also in bash script in the `/scripts/examples.sh` file.
+There are examples include successful and unsuccessful requests to showcase the API's behavior in different scenarios.
+You can find them written as bash script in the `/scripts/examples.sh` file.
 Suggesting to run the commands one by one in the terminal in the order they are written in the script.

 ```bash
 # GET existing user favorites